openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ## Introduction

-When your input data don't perfectly fit to Neural Network model input tensor - this means that additional operations/steps are needed to transform your data to format expected by model.
+When your input data does not perfectly fit to Neural Network model input tensor - this means that additional operations/steps are needed to transform your data to format expected by model.
 These operations are known as "preprocessing".

 ### Example
 Consider the following standard example: deep learning model expects input with shape `{1, 3, 224, 224}`, `FP32` precision, `RGB` color channels order, and requires data normalization (subtract mean and divide by scale factor).
 But you have just a `640x480` `BGR` image (data is `{480, 640, 3}`).
 This means that we need some operations which will: